Chipswitch by Wayne Fox and TCC Magic

 Requires dedicated practice to master the primary move

-Suitable for close-up magic with everyday objects
+Suitable for impromptu and close-up magic performances

 Pros

-Exceptionally clean and highly visual effect
+Exceptionally clean and deceptive method

-Strong performance impact when executed well
+Strong visual impact when performed well

 Cons